Alexhuszagh/rust-lexical/README.md

 # License

 Lexical is dual licensed under the Apache 2.0 license as well as the MIT license.
-See the LICENCE-MIT and the LICENCE-APACHE files for the licenses.
-Lexical also ports some code from [Dragonbox](https://github.com/jk-jeon/dragonbox/) (for the default float writer), [V8](https://github.com/v8/v8) (for writing floats of any radix), [libgo](https://golang.org/src) (for the compact float parser), [fast_float](https://github.com/fastfloat/fast_float) (for the default float parser), and [fpconv](https://github.com/night-shift/fpconv) (for the compact float writer), and therefore using certain features will also require compliance with various BSD-like licenses and the Boost Software License, all permissive licenses.
+See the [LICENSE.md](LICENSE.md) file for full license details.

 # Contributing